 You just moved to your new place.
 You’re finally in London.
 Do you want to spend the next few days unpacking?
 You are in an unfamiliar place.
 It’s better to spend your first week or two getting familiar with London instead of opening boxes.

 The majority of newcomers rent a storage unit in London to temporarily keep their items.
-Henfield Storage has multiple storage facilities all over London for your convenience.
+Henfield Storage has multiple storage facilities all over London and Brighton for your convenience.
 A storage facility is also helpful when you are downsizing.

 One reality that you’ll face in London is the lack of space.
 When residents move to London, their new place has lower square footage due to how expensive rent can be in London.